tylerstennett/tylerstennett/README.md

 ### Hey!
 Welcome to my profile 😄

-My name is **Tyler Stennett** and I'm a second-year computer science student and undergraduate research assistant at the *Georgia Institute of Technology*.
+My name is **Tyler Stennett** and I'm a third-year computer science student and undergraduate research assistant at the *Georgia Institute of Technology*.

 ## Repositories